JArtschwager/Basic-Portfolio/README.md

 # Basic-Portfolio
-my first website as portfolio
+My first website as portfolio
+An excersise in HTML and CSS basics before using any libraries such as BootStrap or Foundation.

+* HTML
+* CSS